OsamabinAdnan/Growth-mindset-challenges/Streamlit_Basic_for_Beginner/Readme.md

 # Streamlit

 ## How to install and validate Streamlit
-- Simple type this command in terminal and run it to instal
+- Simple type this command in terminal and run it to install

 ![Installation Command](Images/install.png)

 or Go to [Official Document](https://docs.streamlit.io/get-started/installation) to learn in detail